 There were many different “recipes” available on the internet for making the volcano erupt.
-It is best just to experiment and find what works the best for you.
+It is best just to experiment and find what works best for you.
 We used a funnel to add a few cups of very warm water to the bottle (most sources say to fill the bottle about 2/3 full).
-Before adding the water, we put in a couple small drops of dish soap, and stirred gently.
+Before adding the water, we put in a couple of small drops of dish soap and stirred gently.
 Baking soda can be added either before or after the vinegar.
-We tried both, and adding it before provided much better results.
+We tried both and adding it before provided much better results.
 The amount of baking soda to add is entirely up to you.
 Many sites say just 2 Tbsp.
-We did this for our first eruption, but didn’t find the result to be strong enough.
+We did this for our first eruption but didn’t find the result to be strong enough.
 We then let the kids have a spoon and they just tapped in as much as they wanted, probably closer to 6-8 Tbsp.
 Then it was time to add the vinegar coloured with drops of red food colouring.
-We had a cup of vinegar ready to add, but didn’t need all of it.
+We had a cup of vinegar ready to add but didn’t need all of it.
 With extra baking soda, the reaction was fast and impressive!
-We started by adding the vinegar with the use of a funnel, but the reaction was so quick, it was hard to remove the funnel in time to view it it properly.
+We started by adding the vinegar with the use of a funnel, but the reaction was so quick, it was hard to remove the funnel in time to view it properly.
 Luckily, I had created a larger crater by cutting off the top of the bottle and inverting it into the bottle.
 This eliminated the need for the funnel as we could easily pour the vinegar directly into the crater.
 The results were impressive!

-Once the reaction was complete, we piled in more baking soda (not even caring to measure anymore), and added some more vinegar.
+Once the reaction was complete, we piled in more baking soda (not even caring to measure anymore) and added some more vinegar.
 We did it again, and again, and again!
 The kids loved it.
 Once the volcano was a bit soaked, we kept it outside and continued to use it for a few days before dismantling it.
 Some online tutorials for making volcanoes have a hole underneath the volcano so that the bottle can be inserted when ready to use, and then removed for cleaning later.
-This would perhaps allow you to keep the volcano a longer time as it could dry properly.
+This would perhaps allow you to keep the volcano for a longer time as it could dry properly.
 I was not concerned with this because making the volcano was a lot of fun and learning, and I wouldn’t mind doing this again in the future.